 In the 114th Congress the Congressman was promoted to be Vice Ranking Member of the House Committee on Natural Resource with leadership responsibility for all insular area issues.
 He serves on the Subcommittee on Water, Power, and Oceans and on the Subcommittee on Indian, Insular, and Native Alaska Affairs.
 Congressman Sablan is also a senior member of the House Committee on Education and the Workforce and on its Subcommittee on Early Childhood, Elementary, and Secondary Education and Subcommittee on Health, Employment, Labor, and Pensions.

 During his three terms in office Congressman Sablan has been responsible for legislation increasing funding to Northern Mariana Islands schools and individual students, to the Commonwealth Healthcare Center, and for water and sewer projects in his district.
 He expanded federal food and energy assistance for low-income families in his district.
 And his legislative work resulted in the return of ownership of submerged lands around the Northern Marianas to the people he represents.
 Congressman Sablan also took an active hand in easing the transition from local to federal management of immigration in the Marianas through assistance to individuals, working closely with the U.S. departments of Homeland Security and Labor on implementing policy, and by enacting into law extensions of a number of transitional policies.

 Kilili planting the Northern Mariana Islands flag in the House Natural Resources Committee's committee room on February 2, 2009

-Kilili attended the University of Guam before continuing his college studies in Berkeley, California.
-A family crisis brought Kilili home before his studies were complete.
-It was during this time that Kilili made the decision to go into public office.
+Kilili graduated from Marianas High School on Saipan, then attended the University of Guam before continuing college in Berkeley, California.
+A family crisis brought him home before his studies were complete, but it was during his college days that Kilili decided to go into public office.

-Kilili is married to Andrea Sablan, and has six children.
+He is married to Andrea Sablan, and has six children and four grandchildren.